graphsense/graphsense-python/docs/EntitiesApi.md

     ids = [
         1,
-    ] # [int] | Restrict result to given set of comma separated IDs (optional) include_labels = False # bool | Whether labels of tags should be included (optional) if omitted the server will use the default value of False page = "page_example" # str | Resumption token for retrieving the next page (optional) pagesize = 10 # int | Number of items returned in a single page (optional)
+    ] # [int] | Restrict result to given set of comma separated IDs (optional) include_labels = False # bool | Whether to include labels of tags (optional) if omitted the server will use the default value of False page = "page_example" # str | Resumption token for retrieving the next page (optional) pagesize = 10 # int | Number of items returned in a single page (optional)